Menu

 Gibraltar wages only tell half the story.
 The tax system is what makes salaries here genuinely competitive against London, Dublin, or Zurich.

-Gibraltar automatically calculates your tax under both the Gross Income Based System (GIBS) and the Allowance Based System (ABS), and you pay whichever produces the lower bill.
+Gibraltar automatically calculates your tax under both the Gross Income Based System (GIBS) and the Allowance Based System (ABS) and charges whichever produces the lower bill.

 • No capital gains tax